 Zito earned a bachelor’s of science in economics from The Pennsylvania State University Smeal College of Business.

-Jim Goldberg serves as NAMI's member recruitment and outreach director.
+Jim Goldberg serves as NAMI's strategic alliances director.
 Goldberg is an industry veteran with more than 26 years’ experience in the meat and poultry industries, most notably as part of the original team that created Meatingplace in 1993.
 Goldberg began his association work with the North American Meat Processors (NAMP) in 2010, where he grew association membership and worked on education, branding and marketing programs.
 In 2013, with the consolidation of NAMP and NMA, Goldberg began work with the North American Meat Association (NAMA), once again working on membership and developing new and existing education and marketing programs for the association.

 Goldberg manages all NAMI efforts in the recruitment and retention of member companies through marketing and communication.
 Goldberg also works with sponsorship opportunities, including outreach at meat and poultry industry events, including at all NAMI and NAMI Foundation events.